 AREAS OF INTELLIGENCE

 Typically, the word "gifted" is shorthand for "intellectual giftedness", but there are various ways any person - gifted or not - expresses their mental faculties.
-In truth, “giftedness” is a kind of mind construction pattern (neurologically, cognitively and phenomenologically speaking) which results in a complexity and intensity of thought (and often emotion) that is uncommon.
+In truth, “giftedness” is a kind of mind construction pattern (neurologically, cognitively and phenomenologically speaking) which results in a complexity of thought (and often emotion) that is uncommon.
 In our work at InterGifted, we use my holistic model of intelligence, which I have developed in particular with advanced gifted adult development in mind.
 My model works with six areas of intelligence: intellectual, emotional, creative, sensual, physical, and existential.

 INTELLECTUAL